danlee0528/CMPT459-DataMiningProject/Part 3. Extract features from images.md

 The cvObjParser.py file takes two arguments, one for image output, and the other for the folder containing all the images for a listing.

+At a high level, we believed a staged listing (one with furniture) will make a listing feel more 'homely' and increase iterest, along with having plants, more images, and high contrast values.
+We infer high contrast means images have been post-processed, and will be more appealing.

 The script uses a pre-compiled computer vision model from a python library.
-The script will find  furniture, appliances, and plants, as we predict a listing with furniture will get more interest than a listing without.
-The script will also extract contrast values, and count the number of images.
-We predict that high contrast values mean listing will have post processing, and the more images a listing has will create more interest than a listing with no images, or a few images.
+The script will find  furniture, appliances, and plants.
+The script will also extract contrast values, calculating the constrast average and count the number of images.

 ## Output images